TOSUKUi/cnn-trading/README.md

 ```
 pipeline is defined at src/pipeline.py

-PipeLine constructor never take argument which are not implemented Procedure without 1st argument.
+PipeLine constructor never take argument which are not extend Procedure except 1st argument.

 Each procedure are implement Procedure class.